 How to Improve Communication in Relationships

 Keeping communication open and not withdrawing from difficult or sensitive topics is crucial.
 It may be easier at times to avoid each other or the topic and to not address the issue.
 However, a relationship does not thrive on avoiding difficult communication.
-Keeping an honest dialogue going in the key to Communicate in Relationships
+Keeping honest and authentic communication is key to connection and intimacy in relationships.

 Avoiding assumptions and communicating assertively help avoid unnecessary misunderstandings and conflict.
 Even when you feel you know your partner, remind yourself that you cannot read their mind.
 Asking questions from a place of openness and curiosity helps keep communication positive and circumvent irritation, confusion, or hurt.

-In short, healthy Communicate in Relationships requires deep intention, patience, and practice, practice, and more practice.
+In short, healthy Communication in Relationships requires deep intention, patience, and practice, practice, and more practice.

 Communication and Connection